kartgoel/HydraDocumentation/docs/assignTrainWeights.rst

 ---------------------------

 This method assigns training weights to random plots in the database which are used to train and test models.
-The ''TrainingWeight'' column in the database will be updated with the calculated training weights.
+The ``TrainingWeight`` column in the database will be updated with the calculated training weights.

 .. code-block:: python